YaoXingbo/StableAgriNav/README.md

-# StableAgriNav
+# AdaptiveAgriNav
-Adaptive Navigation for Robots in Unstructured Agricultural Environments Using Stable Feature Localization and Multi-Sensor Obstacle Detection
+Adaptive navigation for robots in unstructured agricultural environments using stable feature localization and multi-sensor obstacle detection

 # Code and Dataset